PulkitDhamija/GeorgiaTechSubmission/README.md

 Function to remove empty lines (it will used after every modification):

 This function, remove_empty_lines, takes a file path as input.
 It reads the content of the file specified by the given path in read mode ('r') and stores the lines in a list named lines.
-Within the loop iterating over the lines, it checks if the line is empty and the previous line did not have content.
+Within the loop iterating over the lines, it checks if the line is empty and the previous line does not have content.
 If so, it continues to the next iteration, effectively skipping the empty line.\
 It also updates the previous_line_has_content flag to keep track of whether the current line has content or not.\
 Non-empty lines are appended to the new_lines list.\
 After processing all lines, the function overwrites the original file with the modified content, effectively removing consecutive empty lines.